dkoen/dkoen.github.io/_pages/cv.md

 * January 2016 - January 2017: Software and Data Infrastructure Engineer, TripleLift
-  * Helped to build current data infrastructure using Spark, Kafka, ZooKeeper, Amazon EMR, DataBricks, MySQL and Redshift
+  * Helped to build current data infrastructure using Spark, Kafka, ZooKeeper, Amazon EMR, DataBricks, MySQL, and Redshift
   * Built reporting to help automate error detection and malformed data.
   * Worked with Data Science team to assist in model building
   * Co-Lead initiative to hire interns for all engineering related departments